josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🦁_why_men_cry_terrorist_when_women_say_no.md

 - women culturally coded as “other”

 His racist-misogynistic worldview *preloads* her with threat attributes.
-Her refusal becomes “proof” of the stereotype.
+Her refusal becomes his personalised, self-ego-centred “proof” of the stereotype.

 This is why the escalation can feel “rational” to him.

 ---

 ## 🔥 Racial Hierarchy Violation: “How Dare *She* Reject Me?”
 In racialised misogyny, the woman’s refusal is not treated as a personal boundary but as a **violation of the racial order**.
 The man interprets her autonomy as **insubordination**, because in his worldview:

+- he and her are in different groups,
+- specifically, different "racial" groups, a completely made-up category to justify slavery and colonial looting,
 - her group is beneath his,
-- therefore she owes him accommodation, attention, softness, access, or sexual availability.
+- therefore she owes him accommodation, attention, softness, access, sexual availability, and anything else he wants before he even thinks to want it.
+- She must, therefore, exist as permenantly available to meet his every whim, or she is subordinate, dangerous, and must be controlled through violent means.
+- This violence is the echo of centuries of racialised sexual violence, in circumstances which we would now consider crimes against humanity.
+- Historically, and in present day cases, this violence was inflicted beyond women, but primarily targeted the feminine body who did not obey -- and very often even when she did.

+> "To violate the woman is to violate the land."
+>
+> Franz Fanon; A Dying Colonialism

 Rejection becomes:

 > “How dare she reject me — she’s only a [racialised category].”

 For example, through an antisemitic lens, a white man may interpret rejection as:
-> “How fucking dare she reject me?
+> “How dare she reject me?
 She’s just a Jew.”

 This is not simply prejudice — it is **hierarchical sexual entitlement**, where the refusal of a woman from a “lowered” category provokes disproportionate rage and retaliatory escalation.

 The accusation of “extremism,” “instability,” or “risk” then becomes a **punitive response** for violating the imagined hierarchy.

+In more extreme male political violence, our accusor may indeed see the woman of his ire as violating an imagined goal of racial purity.

+It is not necessary to determine the degree of his extremism, in order to understand that the consequences are harmful, and to destroy such pseudological thoughts and acts wherever and whenever they arise.

 ---